codeforpdx/symptomsurvey_backend/README.md

 This repository is the API for a website for use by Clackamas County.
 These are developer notes.

+### API Documentation

+The API documentation is available at http://localhost:5000/apidocs/

 ## setting up your development environment

 ### Installing Docker